Student Clubs and Organizations

 Programming Organizations

 The Campus Activities Board (CAB), Eureka College’s primary programming organization, contracts, plans, and promotes over forty campus events a year.
 CAB events consist of concerts, comedians, movies, and novelty programs.
-In addition, CAB organizes and implements Homecoming Week each year from Window Painting and Royalty elections on Sunday to the events throughout the week and the parade and special events on Saturday.
+In addition, CAB organizes and implements Homecoming Week each year.

 Programs

-The Admissions Ambassadors are students who volunteer time to assist the Office of Admissions by providing a unique perspective to visiting students and their families.
-The volunteers represent Eureka College through activities such as conducting campus tours, hosting prospective students overnight, calling in phone-a-thons, and assisting with Open Houses.
+The Admissions Ambassadors are students who are paid student workers that assist the Office of Admissions by providing a unique perspective to visiting students and their families.
+The volunteers represent Eureka College through activities such as conducting campus tours, calling in phone-a-thons, and assisting with Open Houses.

 The Chamber Singers are an auditioned group that specializes in choral works in all styles from the 16th century to the contemporary period.